Mortgage in Austria 2026: Rates, Rules & Expat Guide

 Is the KIM regulation still in effect?

 No. The KIM-V expired on June 30, 2025.
-It was replaced by the FMA's WIK Circular, which maintains the same three guidelines (90% max LTV, 40% max DTI, 35-year max term) as recommendations rather than mandatory rules.
-Banks can now deviate if they demonstrate sound risk management.
-In practice, most banks still follow the old thresholds.
+It was replaced by the FMA WIK Circular (published June 26, 2025), which maintains the same three guidelines (20% equity, 40% max DTI, 35-year max term) as recommendations rather than mandatory rules.
+Banks can now deviate if they demonstrate sound risk management, but most still follow the old thresholds in practice.

 How long does the mortgage process take?